 A Physiotherapist’s tips on identifying a Shoulder Injury

 How are we able to throw a ball, swing a golf club, or ‘smash’ a shuttlecock with a badminton racquet?
-These are all enabled by the rotator cuff, which can easily sustain injury, as we’ll discuss with our shoulder specialist and principal physiotherapist, Chye Tuan.
+These are all enabled by the rotator cuff, which can easily sustain an shoulder injury, as we’ll discuss with our shoulder specialist and principal physiotherapist, Chye Tuan.
+In this article, we introduce the rotator cuff and how to identify a shoulder injury.

 Introduction to the rotator cuff